Yuta Tabuse: Early years

-NBA
+NBA, ABA and NBA D-League

 After leaving the Toyota Alvark in 2003, Tabuse became the first Japanese national to play in the NBA's summer league, playing six games in the Rocky Mountain Revue for the Dallas Mavericks, averaging 4.5 points, 1.7 rebounds and 1.0 assists in 13 minutes per game.
 Tabuse's first attempt at making it to the NBA made the headlines in Japan, and drew large media attention.
 On September 27 of that year, Tabuse joined the Denver Nuggets' training camp, but he was waived on October 24, before the start of the regular season.

 Tabuse spent the 2003–04 season with the American Basketball Association champion Long Beach Jam, averaging 5.3 points, 2.4 rebounds, and a team-high 6.3 assists per game in 18 games.

 In 2004, Tabuse joined the Phoenix Suns' training camp and made the opening night roster.
 He scored seven points in his first NBA game against the Atlanta Hawks on November 3, 2004, becoming on that day the first Japanese player ever to play in an NBA regular season game.
-However, he was waived by the Suns on December 16, 2004 after playing in four games and rejoined the Jam for the remainder of the season.
+However, he was waived by the Suns on December 16, 2004, after playing in four games and rejoined the Jam for the remainder of the ABA season.
 Suns assistant coach Marc Iavaroni said of Tabuse: "I liked his energy, I liked his courage."

+Those four games with Phoenix ended up being Tabuse's only playing time in the NBA throughout his professional basketball career.
+His 4th and final game in the NBA was played on December 15, 2004, in a 108 - 86 win over the Utah Jazz.
+Tabuse only played for 2 minutes and recorded no stats.